RobMaty/project-1-wild-transylvania-escapes/README.md

 ## Design

 The website is designed to invite visitors to explore and participate in our adventures.
 It features a clean, easy-to-navigate layout with inspiring images showcasing the beauty of Transylvania and the excitement of our activities.

+### Design Brief:

++ Color:

+The colors were selected to give the nature a vibrant vibe, and the main colors used are:

+- Green: Symbolizes nature, growth, and adventure, reflecting the essence of outdoor activities.

+- Brown: Represents stability and reliability, emphasizing our commitment to safety and professionalism.

+- White: Suggests purity and somplicity, creating a clean and inviting design.

++ Typography:

+- Roboto = Simple style for clean and readable information

+- Amatic SC = For Headings.
+Gives a fun and wild impresion, and changes the perspective to one related to nature.

++ Images:

+- Hero Image: Showcases a stunning Transylvanian landscape to captivate and invite visitors.

+- Activity Images: Display participants engages in hiking, rock climbing, and kayaking to inspire and motivate potential adventurers.